josephbudd/kickwasm/README.md

 * The rest of the wiki.
 * Start from scratch installing kickwasm source code and building the examples on linux and windows so that I can correctly define the procedures.
+* Test with **Snap**.
+I'm hoping to be able to build kickwasm apps with SNAP.
+It looks promising.
+We'll see.